Ghoster738/Future-Cop-MIT/README.md

 	mkdir jsoncpp libpng prime zlib
 	```

- 6. Compile and "install" jsoncpp. **This libary is required to get this project working!**
+ 6. Compile and "install" jsoncpp. **This library is required to get this project working!**

 	First go into jsoncpp directory.
 	```